Di indigetes: Anttila

 On the basis of this big picture, Anttila attempts to draw a more precise conclusion and overcome the remaining formal difficulties.
-He argues that holding to the old interpretation of indiges as 'the caller (forth)' and interpreting the uncertain Umbrian consonant-stem dative plural acetus 'to the callers forth' as Ancellotti and Cerri do is doubtful and the etymology would be better represented by an *ag- drive than by an *ag-ye say, as the supposed root *kei/*ki is a moving root too and not a calling root.
+He argues that holding to the old interpretation of indiges as 'the caller (forth)' and interpreting the uncertain Umbrian consonant-stem dative plural acetus 'to the callers forth' as Ancillotti and Cerri do is doubtful and the etymology would be better represented by an *ag- drive than by an *ag-ye say, as the supposed root *kei/*ki is a moving root too and not a calling root.
 (Note: On this point compare Dumezil's analysis of the etymology of goddess Ceres and of Cerus Manus, the good creator (found in Paul's Festi epitome p.
 249, L 2nd), perhaps an indigitation of Ianus.)
 Radke has also proposed the possibility of *en-dhigh-et- grade 0 as in figulus (from IE stem DHEIG) as a nomen agentis meaning 'forming, shaping, generating from within', close to impelling.

 To support his analysis, Anttila cites a medical term indigo/indigere meaning to drive bodily fluids, which is not attested in ancient texts.
 A hard tumor (scirosis) fit ex glutinoso et spisso humore quod confluendo ita membris indigitur ut insitus locis ubi considerit unum esse videatur: the tumor is formed by humours that run together to a certain location by pushing the limbs from the inside so that it looks like one thing with the limb where they set.
 So tumors are pushed in as tubers and plants.
 Although the lexicographic evidence is flimsy, Anttila thinks it is important, owing to the close relation between medicine and religion.
 Indiges, indigere would hint to something coming out and bringing forth an end result (pushing into a state).
 To drive in results in something coming out.
 The richness of nature deities or their epithets (ahtu) brings about the beneficial result of life / food.
 The coordinator would be Iuppiter Indiges, the Impeller corresponding to Zeus Ageetoor at Sparta.

 Finally, Anttila considers the worst formal difficulty left, that of the suffix -et- and its vowel not rising in indigetes, as remarked by Radke.
 Similar formations are merges/mergitis (sheaf), ales/alitis (winged), mansues/mansuetis (tame), seges/segetis (cornfield, harvest, produce), two of which pertain to the growing and reaping domain; Anttila thinks that in archaic religious language, peculiar forms are often preserved.
 Indigitare evoking gods would be to drive them in for our needs and Sol Indiges would be the force that drives all of nature, particularly food.
-Radke, and Ancellotti and Cerri, interpret the -t- form as a kind of active participle or agent noun and this would be the only possibility.
+Radke, and Ancillotti and Cerri, interpret the -t- form as a kind of active participle or agent noun and this would be the only possibility.
 Latte too gives as a background for indiges the general appeal to natural forces in Roman religion, e.g. the summoning of the Moon goddess and other instances.